 Waterford Templar Historical Day

-Building on my contribution to a UNESCO intangible heritage campaign in 2009 where my work played a pivotal role and inspired by the 2011 UNESCO Historic Urban Landscape Recommendation, I initially set out to create a public event at Kilbarry Knights Templar Graveyard, celebrating its medieval heritage and cultural diversity.
-This project, which also formed part of my public history proposals for my MA dissertation, has since evolved into the annual Templar Historical Day and is framed not only within the above UNESCO Recommendation but also in alignment with the European 2030 Tourism Agenda and the European Year of the Normans 2027 recently approved by Irish cabinet; a transnational cultural initiative celebrating the shared history and impact of the Norman people across Europe, from northern France to England, Ireland, and the Mediterranean.
+This project, which also formed part of my public history proposals for my MA dissertation in Public History and Cultural Heritage (awarded with honours by the University of Limerick in early 2026), has since evolved into the annual Templar Historical Day and is framed not only within the above UNESCO Recommendation but also in alignment with the European 2030 Tourism Agenda and the European Year of the Normans 2027 recently approved by Irish cabinet; a transnational cultural initiative celebrating the shared history and impact of the Norman people across Europe, from northern France to England, Ireland, and the Mediterranean.

 At Kilbarry Knights Templar Graveyard:

-Remembrance Service - Kilbarry Cemetery, 12 noon:
+• Remembrance Service - Kilbarry Cemetery, 12 noon:

-Interfaith memorial service at Kilbarry Cemetery
+• Interfaith memorial service at Kilbarry Cemetery

-Wedding reenactment of Isabel de Clare and William Marshal
+• Wedding reenactment of Isabel de Clare and William Marshal

-Public acknowledgement and awarding of certificates of recognition by OSMTH to Kilbarry Knights Templar Graveyard Project and to historian Helena B. Scott
+• Public acknowledgement and awarding of certificates of recognition by OSMTH to Kilbarry Knights Templar Graveyard Project and to historian Helena B. Scott.

 In Waterford city, after lunch:

-Afternoon Conference Session - Tower Hotel, 5 pm:
+• Afternoon Conference Session - Tower Hotel, 5 pm:

 1) History of Kilbarry Templar Preceptory, past & present – by Helena B. Scott